Absolventa/schneiderlein/README.md

 ```

 ## Naming
 The name **Schneiderlein** is derived from the fairytale »Das Tapfere Schneiderlein« (»The Valiant Little Tailor«) by the Grimm Brothers.
-The Valiant Little Tailer catches flies, **Schneiderlein** catches errors.
+The Valiant Little Tailor catches flies, **Schneiderlein** catches errors.
 Funny, eh?

 ## Changelog

+### 0.2.0
+* Extend interface with readable method names
 ### 0.1.0
 * Initial release